The Comprehensive Guide to Vitamin B7 (Biotin)

 Signs of Biotin Deficiency

-Biotin deficiency is uncommon but can occur, particularly in individuals with specific medical conditions or those consuming raw egg whites for extended periods (due to avidin, a protein in egg whites that binds to Biotin and hinders its absorption).
+Biotin deficiency is rare but may develop, especially in people with certain medical conditions or those who consume raw egg whites over a long period.
+This occurs because avidin, a protein found in egg whites, attaches to biotin, inhibiting its absorption.

 Common Symptoms of Biotin Deficiency